-At the Law Office of Seni Popat, our creditor harassment lawyer in Queens can help you understand your rights and expose a debt collector’s unlawful tactics.
+At the Law Office of Seni Popat, our bankruptcy lawyer in Queens can help you understand your rights and expose a debt collector’s unlawful tactics.
 In some cases, the compensation a debtor obtains when they take a harassing debt collector to court can cover everything they originally owed.

 Your Rights Under the FDCPA

 Collection agencies that own consumer debt must adhere to strict guidelines during their collection attempts.
 If they don’t, consumers can sue them for damages.

 Under the FDCPA, the following collection tactics are federally prohibited:

 - Calling you at unreasonable hours (i.e. before 8am or after 9pm)

 - Calling your place of work (if they have been told they cannot try to reach you there)

 - Contacting you directly when they know that your attorney is representing you